Gareth Roberts (statistician)

-Gareth Owen Roberts FRS (born 1964) is a statistician and applied probabilist.
+Gareth Owen Roberts FRS FLSW (born 1964) is a statistician and applied probabilist.
 He is Professor of Statistics in the Department of Statistics and Director of the Centre for Research in Statistical Methodology (CRiSM) at the University of Warwick.
 He is an established authority on the stability of Markov chains, especially applied to Markov chain Monte Carlo (MCMC) theory methodology for a wide range of latent statistical models with applications in spatial statistics, infectious disease epidemiology and finance.